medanikil/Art-Institute-API/README.md

 - **Volley** for API/network calls
 - **Picasso** for image loading
 - **Cloud API**: [Art Institute of Chicago Public API](https://api.artic.edu/docs/).
+- *Note: If you get a 403 error on first load, just refresh the page — the site is known to behave this way sometimes.*
 - **Custom Fonts**, AlertDialogs, and Implicit Intents

 ---